The iconic comedy star also played the title role in The Frisco Kid.

 The Cowboys & Indians crew would like to extend condolences to the family and friends of comic legend Gene Wilder — and to express gratitude for the many laughs he gave us in such movies as The Producers, Silver Streak, Young Frankenstein, and Willy Wonka and the Chocolate Factory.
 Wilder passed away Monday at age 83.

-C&I readers will fondly remember the Milwaukee-born actor for his roles in Mel Brooks’ Blazing Saddles (1974), the classic western spoof in which he played a hard-drinking but straight-shooting gunslinger known as The Waco Kid, and Robert Aldrich’s The Frisco Kid (1979), a seriocomic adventure that cast him as a Polish rabbi who travels through the Wild West — and bonds with an outlaw played by Harrison Ford — on his way to an assignment in a California community.
+We’ll also always remember the Milwaukee-born actor for his roles in Robert Aldrich’s The Frisco Kid (1979), a seriocomic adventure that cast him as a Polish rabbi who travels through the Wild West — and bonds with an outlaw played by Harrison Ford — on his way to an assignment in a California community; and C&I reader favorite Blazing Saddles (1974), in which he played a hard-drinking but straight-shooting gunslinger.

 After hearing of Wilder’s death, his friend and frequent collaborator Mel Brooks offered this tribute on Twitter: “Gene Wilder — One of the truly great talents of our time.
 He blessed every film we did with his magic & he blessed me with his friendship.”